reachjason/Web3-Operator-Handbook/README.md

 # Web3 Operator Handbook
-This repository contains notes from conversations with 100s of successful operators and studying several successful projects in crypto.
+This repository contains notes from conversations with 100s of successful operators and studying several successful projects in crypto that has created over $100B in value.
+I've spent over 12,000 hours building in crypto and studying different things that work.
+We thought we should create a body of content that you can use to navigate off of.

 New updates are constantly pushed, please feel free to star or watch the repository.
 I am in the process of pushing from personal Drive to here.